velvetPhos/mal_score_prediction/README.md

 You can run the program for different username if you create empty "data" and "data/params" folders.
 Though it's not recommended if you do not understand the process of the program well.

 If you think the program is not running well type `ctrl+c` to interrupt the program.
 The program saves important information in the middle of process, so don't worry about quitting program can affect the result.

+If the program has encoding issue (windows specific issue), please use the ISO_encode version.